How to have the perfect office

 David Pong, principal at Mercer HR consulting, says: "Office space tends to deal with quite a few conflicting demands, which is why it is interesting, and political.
 First and foremost, a seating plan has to reflect how an organisation functions."
 So, think of what you want your company to achieve first, then decide where people sit that’s most likely to make that happen.

-Obviously this is only going to helpful if you control the seating – but for those of your that don’t it’s probably more important to focus on the stuff you can control about where you sit.
+Obviously this is only going to be helpful if you control the seating – but for those of you that don’t, it’s probably more important to focus on the stuff you can control about where you sit.
 A comfortable chair, a decent temperature and possibly access to some noise cancelling headphones could help you to focus and create your own little area of calm if you need to escape once in a while!

-We also have plenty of room for you to organise your office in one of our iconic London locations.
+We also have plenty of room for you to adapt your office in one of our iconic London locations.
 We’d love you to join us, so be sure to get in touch today.